Ruth Goodman: Career

+Goodman is a self-taught social and domestic historian.

-Goodman has been a consultant to the Victoria & Albert Museum and the film Shakespeare in Love.
+She has been a consultant to the Victoria & Albert Museum and to the film Shakespeare in Love.
 She is a member of the Tudor Group, a re-enactment organisation for the Tudor period.
-As a result of her social history research, she has stopped using detergents in her washing machine, never eats factory farmed food and sometimes cooks on an open wood fire.

-Since participating in Tales of the Green Valley in 2005, she has been a presenter on the BBC television educational documentary series Victorian Farm, Victorian Pharmacy, Edwardian Farm, Tudor Monastery Farm, Wartime Farm, Wartime Farm Christmas, Secrets of the Castle, and Full Steam Ahead.
-Goodman participated in the 2011 series of Celebrity Masterchef.
-Since 2015, Goodman has presented segments within the BBC television series Inside the Factory.
+Since participating in Tales from the Green Valley in 2005, she has been a presenter on the BBC television educational documentary series Victorian Farm, Victorian Pharmacy, Edwardian Farm, Tudor Monastery Farm, Wartime Farm, Wartime Farm Christmas, Secrets of the Castle, and Full Steam Ahead.
+She participated in the 2011 series of Celebrity Masterchef.
+Since 2015, she has presented segments within the BBC television series Inside the Factory.

 In 2007, the Weald and Downland Living Museum Historic Clothing Project was founded by Hannah Tiplady, Head of Interpretation, consulted by Goodman and historical costumier Barbara Painter.

 In 2022, Goodman was featured in A Farm Through Time with brothers Rob and Dave Nicholson, a three-part series shown on Channel 5 that explores how farming practices have changed over the years.
 Prior to A Farm Through Time she had appeared with the brothers on one of their nightly ...on the Farm programmes at Cannon Hall Farm, discussing alcoholic brews from the past.